delftswa/delftswa.github.io/chapters/example/index.md

+---
+layout: default
+title: Example chapter
+chapter: true
+---

 # Place your chapter here

 ## How it works

 Generally you can simply copy your content from your team repository.
-If you want to use the `git filter` as proposed by @hermanbanken, please see that issue
+If you want to use the `git filter` as proposed by @hermanbanken, please see [that issue](https://github.com/delftswa2014/course-info-2015/issues/124)

 __Some remarks__:

 - Only refer to images in your images subfolder, not your repo (that one is not public)
 - Relative links
+- Name your file `index.md`
+- Don't forget the Jekyll headings just as in this file!

 ## Submitting